 Two main strands to our project are:

-1. To develop a printed and online trail resource for local companies and adventurous travellers to make use of
+1. To develop a printed and online trail resource for locals and adventurous travellers to make use of

 2. To develop and offer unique wilderness experiences that teach new ecological skills and perspectives